MultiQC/MegaQC/docs/source/docs/installation/installation_dev.rst

    git clone https://github.com/ewels/MegaQC

-2. Install the Python into a virtual environment
+2. Set up the Poetry
 ------------------------------------------------

-You should do your development in a virtual environment.
+You should install the poetry.
 You also need to install MegaQC and all its dependencies there:

 .. code:: bash

    cd MegaQC
-   python3 -m venv venv
-   source venv/bin/activate
-   pip install -e .[dev]
+   poetry install

 3. Enable development mode:
 ---------------------------